In this section

 The script below performs the following operations:

-•adds names of threats detected in an email message as values of the header X-Found;
+•adds names of threats detected in an email message to the X-Found header values;

-•adds the [SPAM] prefix to the email subject (the value of the header Subject) if the spam score exceeds 100 points;
+•adds the [SPAM] prefix to a message subject (the Subject header value) if the spam score exceeds 100 points;

 •sends the message to the recipient after it is processed.